internetarchive/fifthelephant2012-presentation/arch.md

 * Uploaded items are rsynced to a `worker`.
 * Deriver taks run on them that create new files out of the originals.
      * e.g. `ogg`, `mp3` out of `FLAC` files.
+     * OCR uploaded books cans to get the text out.
 * New files created, metadata updated and item rsynced back to primary.
 * Originals unmodified.
 Derivatives often more useful.